How to Open an account to buy/sell stocks in the Philippine Stock Exchange (PSE) with these 4 Easy Steps

 Brokers or Trading Participants are Individual and Corporate Members of the Exchange immediately prior to demutualization who are granted trading rights.
 Trading Participants may also be called “Members of the Philippine Stock Exchange, Inc.”.

 The PSE originally issued 184 trading rights.
 To date, the PSE has 133 active stock brokerage houses.
-You can find the complete list here: Stockbrokers in the PSE.
+You can find the complete list here: Complete Stockbroker Directory.

 There are two (2) types of stockbrokers: